akspa0/floppyai/docs/refactor_plan.md

 # FloppyAI Refactor Plan

-Goal: reduce per-file size to ~750–800 LOC, improve modularity, and keep the CLI stable (`python -m FloppyAI.src.main`).
+Goal: reduce per-file size to ~750–800 LOC, improve modularity, and keep the CLI stable (`python -m src.main`).

 ## Principles
 - Thin CLI in `main.py` that only wires argparse subcommands to implementation modules.